AxisCommunications/acap-integration-examples-azure/images-to-azure-storage-account/README.md

 └── main.json     Azure Resource Manager (ARM) template describing the Azure resources.
 ```

-## Command-line terminal
+## Command-line interface

-No command-line terminal is needed to run this example even though command listings are present in the example.
-In some command listings, the commands are described as is, ready to be copied to your terminal and executed.
+No command-line interface is needed to run this example even though command listings are present in the example.
+In some command listings, the commands are described as is, ready to be copied to your command-line interface and executed.

 <!-- markdownlint-disable MD040 -->
 ```